-It is the policy of the School Board of Brevard County to offer the opportunity to all students to participate in appropriate programs and activities without regard to race, color, gender, religion, national origin, disability, marital status, or age, except as otherwise provided by Federal law or by Florida state law.
+It is the policy of the School Board of Brevard County to offer the opportunity to all students to participate in appropriate programs and activities without regard to race, color, gender, religion, national origin, genetic information, disability, marital status, or age, except as otherwise provided by Federal law or by Florida state law.
+Students should review Board Policy 1362 - Anti-Harassment for further clarification.